Employee Who Sent A False Alert Thought A Missile Was Actually Headed For Hawaii

 The midnight shift supervisor then played a recording that began with the words, “Exercise, exercise, exercise."
 But the rest of the message, which was not in accordance with the Hawaii EMA’s standard operating procedures and was a recording for "an actual live ballistic missile alert," also said, “this is not a drill.”

-According to a statement from the day shift warning officer who eventually would issue the false alert, the officer said he heard the words “this is not a drill,” and did not hear “exercise, exercise, exercise.”
+According to a statement from the day-shift warning officer who eventually would issue the false alert, the officer said he heard the words “this is not a drill,” and did not hear “exercise, exercise, exercise.”

 The day shift warning officer believed there was an incoming ballistic missile heading towards the Hawaiian islands and used the agency's software to send out the alert.